ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Time-bound: The value I put on my current bed is 2-3 yrs until I need to get a new one.
 Priority.
 I prioritize my sleep, as a result, I highly prioritize buying a valuable bed because the consequneces of sleeping poorly or not enough has implications to my well being the next day.

+It's not money, it's value currency.

+- Value Currency is a way for your customers to tell you that what you're doing creates value for them.
+- I think we confuse value with value currency.
+- Things can have value but enough for customers to pay.

+Value without currency is not anyhting.

 3) The Company
     - Why build a company?
     - Building Companies are hard